Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Enhancing performance through data locality

 \subsection{Measuring locality via kNN locality histograms}

 In this section, we analyse the spatial locality we gain during SFC reorderings.
-For this, we define a cloud-agnostic locality measure that quantifies how far apart points are in memory in neighbourhood queries.
+For this, we define a dataset-independent locality measure, regardless of the acquisition method or point density, that quantifies how far apart points are in memory in neighbourhood queries.

 \begin{definition} Let $P = \{p_i \in \mathbb{R}^3 : i = 0, \dots, N-1\}$ be a point cloud stored in continuous memory, such that $|i-j| = M\,\lvert\text{addr}(p_i)-\text{addr}(p_j)\rvert$, for a small $M \in \mathbb{N}$.
 Let $\mathcal{N}_k(i)$ be the set of indices of the $k$ nearest neighbours of $p_i$, and $D_k(i, d) = \left|\{ j \in \mathcal{N}_k(i) : |i-j| = d\}\right| \in \{0, 1, 2\}$ be the amount of points in $\mathcal{N}_k(i)$ at a distance of $d$ to $i$.
 Then, we define the \textit{kNN locality histogram} $H_k: \{0, \dots, N-1\} \rightarrow \mathbb{N}$ as